Trustpilot

 Galleon Beach and Pillars of Hercules

-Alternatively, set off on a walking trail and see the weathered cliff-side, natural limestone rock formation at the entrance to English Harbour, the Pillars of Hercules.
+The active might like to set off on a walking trail and see the weathered cliff-side, natural limestone rock formation at the entrance to English Harbour, the Pillars of Hercules.

 Lunch

 Take lunch at one of the diverse restaurants sprinkled along Dockyard Drive, serving local and International cuisine.
+These are some of my most recommended restaurants to dine at in English Harbour.

 Shirley Heights